mark-nicepants/figma2flutter/README.md

 ## Realised feature ideas

 - ✅ Generate MaterialColors when we have multiple color values and int base keys (100, 200, 300, 400)
+- ✅ Add an example that illustrates how to use the package (see `/example` folder and `/example/bin/update-tokens.sh`)

 ## Ideas for contributing

 - Generate a Theme.TextTheme with all tokens that match the [material3 spec](https://m3.material.io/styles/typography/type-scale-tokens#d74b73c2-ac5d-43c5-93b3-088a2f67723d).
 This would allow us to use the tokens as a theme for the whole app.
-- Add an example that illustrates how to use the package
 - Add example json to the repo that makes it easy to start with the package and Figmas Tokens Studio plugin
 - Generate a view similar to the Figma plugin (sort of a tokens Gallery/Storybook)
 - Generate extensions for Gap to easily allow spacing tokens to be used as Gap (spacing.small=4 => Gap.small => const Gap(4))